William Buick is not your average Derby-winning jockey as he is fluent in Norwegian, Danish and German as well as English.

-He returned to Balding’s yard at Kingclere, Berkshire, to become an apprentice jockey after leaving school at the age of 16.
+He started life at Andrew Balding’s yard at Kingclere, Berkshire, becoming an apprentice jockey after leaving school at the age of 16.

 The jockey gained a first Royal Ascot success on Dark Missile in the Wokingham Handicap, one of the most competitive races in the calendar, in June, 2007, and the first Group victory came on Buccellati in the St Simon Stakes at Newbury in October, 2008.

-Buick ende 2008 as joint-champion apprentice and was appointed stable jockey to John Gosden in January, 2010, despite never having ridden for the Newmarket handler before.
+Buick ended 2008 as joint-champion apprentice and was appointed stable jockey to John Gosden in January, 2010, despite never having ridden for the Newmarket handler before.

-Up until 2018, he had ridden 20 Royal Ascot winners plus two St Leger winners – 2010 Arctic Cosmos and 2011 Masked Marvel.
+With an affiliation to such strong connections, Buick has ridden over 20 Royal Ascot winners plus two St Leger winners – 2010 Arctic Cosmos and 2011 Masked Marvel.